 We are currently looking for postdoctoral fellows with a PhD in biochemistry, genetics, computational biology, or related fields, and a strong interest in combining experimental and computational approaches to understand how fundamental cellular processes are coordinated in vivo.
 Prior experience in RNA biology, high-throughput sequencing, proteomics, or the analysis of large-scale datasets would be advantageous, but is not strictly required.
 We are particularly interested in applicants who have demonstrated creative thinking and a high degree of independence in the past, and have a strong desire to pursue multidisciplinary projects and develop novel experimental tools.
 Please contact Dr. Danny Nedialkova by email to discuss the different options currently available.

-We normally recruit PhD students through the International Max Planck Research School for Life Sciences (IMPRS-LS).
-Candidates should apply through the graduate school’s website (https://imprs-ls.opencampus.net/), stating their interest in joining the Mechanisms of Protein Biogenesis Laboratory.
-The current closing date for applications is November 15, 2017.
+We also recruit PhD students through the International Max Planck Research School for Life Sciences (https://imprs-ls.opencampus.net/).
+The current closing date for applications is November 15, 2018.

 We are always interested in hearing from M. Sc. students willing to join our group for an internship.
 For more information about available projects, please contact Dr. Danny Nedialkova by email.
 Applications should include a short description of why you are interested in joining the lab, a CV, and the contact details of 2-3 references.